Types of University Offers Explained

 2. Deferred Offers

-If you’re planning to take a gap year, you can request to defer your offer to the following academic year.
-Some universities may also offer this option proactively.
+If you're planning a gap year, you can request to defer.

 3. Offer with Interview or Portfolio Requirements